 • Maintenance Dose (SCIg) - 0.1-0.15g/kg every week or more frequently, to achieve IgG trough level of at least the lower limit of the age-specific serum IgG reference range.
 More frequent dosing to achieve IgG trough level of up to 9 g/L is permitted if chronic suppurative lung disease is not adequately controlled at an IgG trough level at the lower limit of the age-specific serum IgG reference range.
-A total dose of up to 1 g/kg may be given over any four-week period.
-A higher maintenance dose for chronic disseminated enterovirus infection can be requested.
-Please state 'treatment of chronic disseminated enterovirus infection' as the reason in the pop-up box.
+A total dose of up to 1 g/kg may be given over any 4 week period.